 With the new Infinity Display on the latest Samsung devices, the screen flows seamlessly over the edges in a smooth and continuous surface.
 The larger screen means you’ll get a more immersive viewing experience and better productivity when multitasking with the Multi-Window1 feature.

-The Galaxy Note8 features the largest Infinity Display yet – a Super AMOLED 6.3” Infinity Display with an ultra-slim bezel – giving you more room to multitask and keep up with your business.
+The Samsung Galaxy Note9 features the largest Infinity Display yet – a Super AMOLED 6.4” Infinity Display with an ultra-slim bezel – giving you more room to multitask and keep up with your business.

-Plus, with select Samsung devices, you can get up to 4 hours of power with only 10 minutes of charging2 and they are compatible with Samsung wireless chargers.
+Plus, with select Samsung devices, you can get up to 4 hours of power with only 10 minutes of charging3 and they are compatible with Samsung wireless chargers.

 Hello Bixby and Edge Panels keep you up to date on reminders and news, while keeping important apps and contacts easily accessible.